 One of the long term trends in tax administration will be that there will be increased government-to-government information sharing.
 That country over there (wherever that is) will feel increasingly emboldened to share with the U.S. government, and the information shared will be about you.
 And vice versa.
 This will be done under the guise of the Bogeyman du Jour (drug cartels, terrorists, etc.) but it will be done.

-The IRS updated the Internal Revenue Manual in late December 2009 with a Memorandum titled “Interim Guidance on Interactions with Foreign Tax Officials.”
-Let’s look at what it says about government-to-government information sharing.... continue reading
+The IRS updated the Internal Revenue Manual in late December 2009 with a Memorandum titled “Interim Guidance on Interactions with Foreign Tax Officials.”... continue reading

 What we’re seeing